cornelcroi/bookmark-lens/SETUP.md

 ---

-## Configuration Options
+## Environment Variables

-### Environment Variables
+All configuration can be set via environment variables in your MCP server configuration.

-You can customize bookmark-lens behavior by setting environment variables in your MCP server configuration:
+### Complete Example

 ```json
 {